 Treatment: In cats and people who are healthy, no treatment may be necessary other than replacing lost fluids.
 Immunocompromised cats or people may be prescribed antibiotics.

-Transmission: Cat bites are the most common mode of infection, but you can also acquire the bacteria from cat licks and scratches.
+Transmission: Cat bites are the most common mode of infection, but you can also acquire the bacteria from cat licks, scratches, and respiratory secretions, for example, if a cat gets close to the face of an immunosuppressed person.

 Symptoms: In humans, symptoms include cellulitis or abscess at the site of the bite, localised lymph nodes may also become swollen and painful.
-Complications in people such as infection of the joints, bones, lungs and blood may also occur.
-In cats, symptoms may include abscess, pyothorax, respiratory infection, joint infection and meningitis.
+Complications in people such as infection of the joints, bones, lungs, and blood may also occur.
+For cats, symptoms may include abscess, pyothorax, respiratory infection, joint infection, and meningitis.

 Cat scratch disease